Bayan2019/learn-file-storage-s3-golang-starter/boot.dev.md

 That said, our backend server is a Go application running in a single region in the United States, so any dynamic requests to our API still have to come all the way back to the US.

 ## Resiliency

+### Availability

+I mentioned earlier that one of the big advantages of "serverless" (and in particular, S3) is that it takes care of a lot of the "IT ops" work that traditionally engineers at every company had to homebrew.

+One of those is availability: how often your service is up and running, serving user requests.
+It's often measured in "nines" - like "three nines" (99.9%) or "five nines" (99.999%).

+See, users don't like when they log into your web app and stuff isn't loading.
+They don't like to hear that you're "down for maintenance".

+AWS and S3 aren't perfect - but they are really good at availability.
+When AWS has outages, it's big news.
+Partly because so much of the internet runs on AWS, but also because they're rare.

+You could build your own cluster of servers with better than or equal to one of the large cloud provider's availability.
+But its very hard, and very expensive.

+### Reliability

+### Durability

+### Bucket Versioning

+### Delete